WhiteflagProtocol/whiteflag-standard/wf-specification.md

 2. to derive an authentication token for authentication method 2

-The OpenSSL implementation of ECDH is the reference implementation for for Elliptic Curve Diffie-Hellman key agreement with the Whiteflag Protocol.
+The OpenSSL implementation of ECDH is the reference implementation for Elliptic Curve Diffie-Hellman key agreement with the Whiteflag Protocol.
 The elliptic curve parameters that must be used for Whiteflag are defined by the `brainpoolP256r1` curve as specified in RFC 5639.

 Any participant may generate a 264-bit compressed public ECDH key and publish the key on the Whiteflag network using a `K(0)0A` message (for